abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 - **Alternative Texts:** We provide alternative texts **(alt text)** for all non-text elements, such as images and icons.
 This ensures that users with visual impairments or those using screen readers can understand the context and content of these elements.

 - **Responsive Design:** Our webiste is responsive, meaning it can be comfortably viewed on screens of various sizes, from smartphones to large TV screens.
 This responsive design ensures a consistent and user-friendly experience across all devices.
+- **Personalized settings** In our navbar a settings menu is acsessed where you can whange themes **(normal, dark and light)**, fonts and text size, as well as boldness and line spacing; making it easier for users to customize their own experience for their needs.

 By implementing these design principles, we adhere to the guidelines of **WCAG 2.1 (AA)**, which prioritize creating accessible and user-friendly interfaces on the web.
 Our commitment to accessibility ensures that our webiste is a welcoming and inclusive platform for all users.